OSA-Socks/Pac/README.md

 A. Run chromium with the pac flag, ie: `chromium --proxy-pac-url="file:///home/sami/storage/Software/Socks/proxy.pac"`.

-B. Configure your host OS to use your PAC.
+B. Configure your OS to use your PAC.